djccarew/watson-dojo-pm-tester/README.md

 # Overview

-This lab is designed to demonstrate how to build and deploy a predictive model within a Juypter Notebook on the IBM Data Science Experience w/Apache Spark.
+This lab is designed to demonstrate how to use the IBM Data Science Experience to build a predictive model within a Juypter Notebook.
 The predictive model is then deployed to the Watson Machine Learning Service in Bluemix where it is consumed by users accessing a Node.js application.

 ![Flow](images/Picture35.png)